zw1tt3r1on/zw1tt3r1on.github.io/_posts/2024-07-18-htb-pilgrimage.markdown

 However upon trying to upload a php web or reverse shell, and trying to bypass the file upload functioanlity using different kinds of encoding or file type manipulation, I still did not get any shell because it is being converted to a .jpeg image somehow.

-With this, I go back to the drawing bored and fuzzed the directories and we see that there is a .git directory
+With this, I go back to the drawing board and fuzzed the directories of the web application and we see that there is a .git directory

 ![alt text](/assets/uploads/htb-pilgrimage/image.png)